 - Seattle in Winter: ~1.5 Peak Sun Hours

-How to Decrease Your Recharge Time
+Practical Checklist to Decrease Recharge Time

 - Add More Solar Panels: This is the easiest and most effective solution.
 Doubling your solar wattage will cut your recharge time in half.